my-graphene/core/README.md

 * [License](#license)

 RuiChain Core is the RuiChain blockchain implementation and command-line interface.
-RUI Chain is developed based on graphene, namely the project of Bitshares.
+RUI Chain is developed based on graphene, namely the project of RuiChain.
 We have made our own consensus mechanism, aka D-DPoS, in brief a contribution-based and relatively randomized super-node election mechanism, in order to avoid ballot rigging and improve security.
-Also, we have implemented our own virtual machine (which is not included in Bitshares) for smart contracts, which is also compatible with Solidarity, the most popular Ethereum smart contract language.
+Also, we have implemented our own virtual machine (which is not included in RuiChain) for smart contracts, which is also compatible with Solidarity, the most popular Ethereum smart contract language.
-The web wallet is [RuiChain UI](https://github.com/rui-coin/ruiui).
+The web wallet is [RuiChain UI](https://github.com/rui-coin/rui-ui).

 **NOTE:** The official RuiChain git repository location, default branch, and submodule remotes were recently changed.
 Existing repositories can be updated with the following steps: